 Man in financial sector working on mobile device and laptop.
 Image courtesy of Shutterstock.

 Beyond having to follow basic retention schedules and compliance measures, organizations in highly regulated industries must adhere to more stringent requirements like SEC Rule 17a-4.
 Failure to comply with these regulations has landed companies into some pretty hot water.
-An annual report by the U.S Securities and Exchange Commission stated that in 2018 alone, 821 enforcement actions resulted in $3.9 billion in disgorgement and penalties.
+An annual report by the U.S Securities and Exchange Commission stated that in 2021 alone, 697 total enforcement actions were filed and the SEC obtained judgements and orders for nearly $2.4 billion in disgorgement and more than $1.4 billion in penalties.

 What is SEC Rule 17a-4 and which organizations are impacted?

 SEC Rule 17a-4 is part of a regulation issued by the US Securities and Exchange Commission (SEC) in accordance with the US Securities Exchange Act of 1934.
 Under this Act, any organizations that operate in the financial service industry (including stockbrokers and brokerage firms) must comply with certain requirements for electronic data storage.
 That includes aspects such as retention period, discoverability, accessibility, and accountability.

 What are the consequences for non-compliance?

 These requirements are enforced by the Financial Industry Regulatory Authority (FINRA).
 A non-profit organization authorized by US Congress, FINRA controls the operations and enforces rules that govern the activities of organizations operating in the financial services industry.
 The SEC and FINRA are two of the most important regulatory bodies in the US financial system.

 Under SEC 17a-4, financial firms are under continuous observance and face substantial fines for non-compliance.
 Monetary fines for breaking regulation range from $1,000 to over $140,000 per breach.
 There are also non-monetary penalties including suspension or expulsion of the responsible individual and/or entire company, depending on the nature of the breach.
 One example is when Scottrade got fined $2.6 million, and this case is not unique.

 With consequences like these, relevant organizations will want to ensure compliance.
 We’ve listed out some of the challenges organizations can run into for SEC17a-4, and how using the right tool can address these to make sure all is correctly in line.